Encrypt with Apache Rampart/C

 Alright, now we have an understanding about the parameters that are required to be set.
 Following is a sample configuration,

 If the above configurations are set, Rampart will encrypt the body of the message and place the security information inside the security header element.
-The outgoing message would be something like this.

-In the message you can see that the contents of the body element are replaced by the EncryptedData element, which encapsulates the EncryptedAlgorithm and the CipherData elements.
+you can see that the contents of the body element are replaced by the EncryptedData element, which encapsulates the EncryptedAlgorithm and the CipherData elements.
 The EncryptedAlgorithm has the value set for the parameter encryptionSymAlgorithm or the default if you haven't.
 CipherData has another sub element called CipherValue, which carries the base64 encoded cipher text.

 Also there are changes in the header as well.
 A new child element called EncryptedKey has been added to the wsse:Security header.
 There are four child elements in EncryptedKey.